BiAPoL/blog/cupy_cucim.md

 ## Quantitative measurements

-Also quantitative measurments using [regionprops_table](https://docs.rapids.ai/api/cucim/stable/api.html#cucim.skimage.measure.regionprops_table) have been implemented in cucim.
+Also quantitative measurements using [regionprops_table](https://docs.rapids.ai/api/cucim/stable/api.html#cucim.skimage.measure.regionprops_table) have been implemented in cucim.
 A major difference is that you need to convert its result back to numpy if you want to continue processing on the CPU, e.g. using [pandas](https://pandas.pydata.org/).

 ```python
 from cucim.skimage.measure import regionprops_table